gaurangkhochare/jdbc-example/README.md

 # Student Record Management System

 A Java Swing desktop application for managing student records in MySQL.
 The application uses JDBC and provides controls for adding, searching, viewing, and deleting student records.
-Made for a college assignment.

 ## Features